nosolobots/stroustrup_ppp/chapter_4/drill/README.md

    1ft == 12in.
 Read the unit indicator into a string.
 You may consider 12 m (with a space between the number and the unit) equivalent to 12m (without a space).

+8. Reject values without units or with “illegal” representations of units, such as y, yard, meter, km, and gallons.

+9. Keep track of the sum of values entered (as well as the smallest and the largest) and the number of values entered.
+When the loop ends, print the smallest, the largest, the number of values, and the sum of values.
+Note that to keep the sum, you have to decide on a unit to use for that sum; use meters.

+10. Keep all the values entered (converted into meters) in a vector.
+At the end, write out those values.

+11. Before writing out the values from the vector, sort them (that’ll make them come out in increasing order).